-Total: 1,530 Enforcement Actions since 2003-2004
+Total: 1,719 Enforcement Actions since 2003-2004

 • The decrease in the number of enforcement actions taken since 2007-2008 is generally consistent with the decrease in the number of active construction sites during this timeframe.
+However, the slight increase in the number of enforcement actions in 2014-2015 is most likely related to the increased presence of field staff conducting inspections and identifying stormwater-related issues during this reporting period.